789sdf987s/cheat-loader-x64-r0/README.md

 This uses the Virtual box vuln. driver to load our kernel. (kernel project not included)

+Also make sure you clear traces of the driver used.
+(Timestamp of this driver 0x4840B58D)

 Feel free to use this in whatever way you like.

 Credits: